 What Are Sealants?

 At Sandwich Dental Associates, the procedure for applying sealants is simple, painless, fast, and takes only one visit.
-First Dr. Robinson will remove decay from your teeth and thoroughly clean and dry them.
+First your dentist will remove decay from your teeth and thoroughly clean and dry them.
 Next the sealant material is painted on the chewing surface.
 It will naturally bond to the tooth on its own; however, a special light may be used to speed the process, helping the sealant to harden in just a couple of minutes.